ggmorais/ggmorais/README.md

 # Gustavo Morais 🤙🏻

-System Analysis and Development Student 📚.
+System Analysis and Development at UNINTER 📚.
 <br/>
 Python | JS | Data Engineering and Analytics.